Citation for this page in APA citation style. Close

 Baars notes that the information-carrying capacity of the conscious stream is very limited.
 But the access to information structures in the brain is truly vast.
 Since we have no idea of its information storage capacity, the brain may have access, within seconds, to any of its past experiences.

-In our model of information consciousness, an experience recorder, reproducer, and sequencer (ERRS) may provide many of the actors and audience members in the Baars Theater of Consciousness.
+In our model of information consciousness, an experience recorder and reproducer (ERR) may provide many of the actors and audience members in the Baars Theater of Consciousness.

 For Teachers